rbmccr/thereforejs/README.md

 ```

 ### Available Methods
 - `watch()`: Provides a try/catch/finally block.
-Accepts a function definition and a config object as arguments.
+Accepts a callback function and a config object as arguments.

-You can pass a config in as a global config during the Snatcher class instantiation or just provide a config each time you wrap a function.
+You can pass a config in as a global config during the Snatcher class instantiation or just provide a config each time you wrap a callback.
 All of these properties in the config object below are optional.
 ```
 let config = {
   try: {